 A lot of people say that Aman isn’t what it used to be since it was sold to a Russian investment group in 2014.
 While I’m not sure I’d go that far, I can’t help but feel like most new properties under construction are very… uncreative?

 Amanjiwo in Java

-What has historically made Aman so special is that they’ve had resorts in incredibly secluded places you otherwise wouldn’t visit.
-With properties currently under construction in Kyoto, New York, Cabo, and Bangkok, I can’t help but feel like they’re just cashing in on the name.
+What has historically made Aman so special is that the group has had resorts in incredibly secluded places you otherwise wouldn’t visit.
+With properties currently under construction in Bangkok, Cabo, Miami, and New York, I can’t help but feel like Aman is just cashing in on the name.

-I guess they do have those three properties in Saudi Arabia under construction, but those seem like the other extreme, and might be a bit too off the beaten path for the average Aman traveler.
+I guess Aman does have those three properties in Saudi Arabia under construction, but those seem like the other extreme, and might be a bit too off the beaten path for the average Aman traveler.